There are many fantastic day trips from Milan—it’s just a matter of picking the one that best suits your needs and interests.

 Bologna

 Here are some of Bologna’s must eats: tortellacci; mortadella; tagliatelle al ragù alla bolognese (by the way, please note that in Italy we don’t eat “spaghetti bolognaise”!); lasagne.
-These are the most traditional dishes, so watch out for some alternatives – the city is packed with fantastic restaurants, which are best booked in advance.
+These are the most traditional dishes, so watch out for some alternatives—the city is packed with fantastic restaurants, which are best booked in advance.
 Here’s a selection of the best restaurants in Bologna.

-There are plenty of direct trains going to Bologna, and since the trip is rather short, you won’t have to wake up so early.
-However, if keen on visiting the city, I recommend hopping on the 8:30 am train, that gets there at 9:32 am, leaving plenty of time to enjoy all that the city has to offer (and all the food).
+However, if you’re keen on visiting the city, I recommend hopping on an earlier train, leaving plenty of time to enjoy all the city offers (and all the food).

 Pavia

-Pavia is one of the lesser known cities to international tourism, yet it is an architectural gem.
-There are over 100 towers, and a university which was founded in 1361 and is a great place to visit.
-Other places to visit in the city include the many medieval and early Renaissance buildings, churches and squares, the Ponte Coperto, the Church of San Michele, the duomo and the Castello Visconteo.
+Other places to visit in the city include the many medieval and early Renaissance buildings, churches and squares, the Ponte Coperto, the Church of San Michele, the Duomo, and the Castello Visconteo.

 Verona